machanism-org/machai/ghostwriter/src/site/markdown/act.md

 An **Act** is a reusable Ghostwriter workflow.
 Instead of writing the same request and tool setup every time, you select an act by name.
 Its TOML file supplies instructions, prompts, optional file-selection settings, and tool access.
 Ghostwriter then applies the workflow to the current project, a folder, or matching files.

 Acts sit on top of `AIFileProcessor`: `ActProcessor` loads and combines the TOML configuration, prepares the user request and episodes, and delegates each prompt to the AI file processor.
 The file processor supplies project and file context, loads permitted tools, expands supported prompt content, and calls the configured AI provider.
 This makes acts suitable for routine work such as creating documentation, generating tests, reviewing SonarQube findings, or running a carefully scoped custom task.

+For a broader introduction to this style of automation, see [Act-Driven Workflows (ADW)](https://machanism.org/act/index.html).

 ## Quick start